berk-turan/nexus-sdk/tools/social-twitter/README.md

 **`name`: [`String`]**

 The name of the list to create.
+Must be between 1 and 25 characters long.

 **`description`: [`String`]**

 The description of the list to create.
+Must not exceed 100 characters.

 _opt_ **`private`: [`bool`]** _default_: [`false`]